 Introduction from our Headteacher

 Welcome to Ickworth Park Primary School.
 The school has served Horringer and surrounding villages since 1990 when many of the smaller village schools were closed and our present building was opened.
 The school has been a full Primary School since September 2016 following the Suffolk Schools re-organisation, we cater for children from 4 -11 years old.
 We have a strong and experienced team of professionals who work together to make Ickworth Park a caring school where every child is welcomed and valued.

 School isn’t just about Literacy and Maths and at Ickworth we provide many other opportunities to broaden children’s perspective.
 We have links with Ickworth House, the National Trust property in our village.
-In 2017 we achieved a Gold Artsmark Award.
+In 2017 we achieved a Gold Artsmark Award, we are hoping to renew that this year.
 Since then Mrs Hunt has been appointed a Cultural and Arts Leader in Schools and Academies.
 (CALSA).
 Every year we have an Arts week where children are exposed to a variety of Arts media in the form of performances in school that they both watch and participate in.
 Recently we have developed links with the National Theatre and every other year our children perform at the O2 with Young Voices.
 All of these things were noted and commented upon favourably in our Good Ofsted judgement in June 2019.

 We hope that you enjoy your visit to our website, and that you find the information you are looking for.
 If you would like an appointment to visit the school please telephone the school office.
 We look forward to meeting you.